2017 Legal 500 results!

 Corporate and commercial: Essex

 At Birkett Long LLP, head of team Tracey Dickens in Colchester handles franchise, MBO and partnership matters, while David Wisbey is the expert for banking and cross-border work.
-Other focus points for the ‘personable, responsive and reliable’ practice are commercial and corporate finance, e-commerce, education and the media and entertainment industry, of which the latter two are handled by associate solicitor Stephen Avila in Basildon.
+Other focus points for the ‘personable, responsive and reliable’ practice are commercial and corporate finance, e-commerce, education and the media and entertainment industry.
 Wisbey advised the shareholders of local company C A Blackwell Group regarding the sale of its entire share capital to Hargreaves Services and also supported Runwood Homes during its acquisition of three care homes in Northern Ireland.
 The team has longstanding client relationships with Systematic Logistics International and Wilkin & Sons, and picked up 90 new clients in 2016, including Horizon Construction, Eastern Data Group and Hawkes Brewing Company.

 Commercial litigation: Essex